YahooArchive/mojito/docs/dev_guide/code_exs/query_params.rst

         };
       }, '0.0.1', {requires: ['dump']});

 #.
-To display the key-value pairs from the query string parameters, create the view template ``views/example1.hb.html`` with the following:
+To display the key-value pairs from the query string parameters, create the template ``views/example1.hb.html`` with the following:

    .. code-block:: html